 Oregon Pay Equity Law

-The law will further prohibit employers from screening job applicants based on current or past compensation and from determining compensation for a position based on a prospective employee's current or past compensation.
+The law has also prohibited employers from screening job applicants based on current or past compensation and from determining compensation for a position based on a prospective employee's current or past compensation.
 Employers will be able to inquire only about a job applicant's salary history after making a job offer including a compensation amount.
 This should already be in place since the law was effective October 8, 2017.

 More information can also be gathered from the BOLI website.
 BOLI will be providing administrative rules in the next few weeks, though no exact date of the release of the rules has been given as yet.